About Some Client Authors Stopping Updates#

 - Set local China IP database (optional)

-After obtaining the subscription link, the first step should be subscription conversion to improve its split rules (because the split rules provided by the service provider often only have a few hundred entries and are not comprehensive; many people can use Clash but cannot access New Bing, which is a good example).
+After obtaining the subscription link, the first step should be subscription conversion to improve its split rules (because the split rules provided by the service provider that gives you the subscription often only have a few hundred entries, which are quite inadequate; many people can use Clash but can't access New Bing, which is a good example).

-Although online subscription conversion websites are useful, they also carry certain privacy risks, so caution is advised.
+Although online subscription conversion websites are convenient, they also carry certain privacy risks, so caution is advised.
 It is recommended that technically skilled friends set up their own online subscription conversion platform.

 Subscription Conversion Website#

-I have set up a subscription conversion website, which will be used as an example below.
+I have set up a subscription conversion website, and the following text will use this website as an example.

 Visit: https://sub.lainbo.com/